 Furthermore, several countries such as Estonia, Lithuania, and Malta are aggressively promoting themselves as fintech-friendly locations where required financial licenses can be obtained via the local central bank that can then be passported across the entire European Union.
 This does not mean these countries are easier on compliance as they all need to meet European Central Bank standards, but instead, they are more willing to listen.
 As an example, we have witnessed the implementation of newer methodologies for compliance, such as direct integration with the central bank for monitoring banking activity, even in real-time.
 Several new technologies existing to enhance security and viability, but there also must be a willingness to adopt and implement them.
 In many countries, you see a lot of talk about supporting fintechs, but very little in the way of action as they are quite comfortable with the status quo.

 Recently, I was quite amazed at how advanced the Baltic countries are after taking advantage of new technologies to streamline not only the financial sector but the entire government and public services sector.
 This is providing a great example for other countries to follow.

-The ease of travel within the EU, hiring the best people from all corners of Europe and the legal framework that is in place to support business is really unheard of in modern history.
-28 countries have come together to give their citizens the opportunity to build a business, providing the possibility of scale to match that of the US or China is just fantastic and making it happen is up to us as European entrepreneurs.
+The ease of travel within the EU, hiring the best people from all corners of Europe, and the legal framework that is in place to support the business is really unheard of in modern history.
+28 countries have come together to give their citizens the opportunity to build a business, providing the possibility of scale to match that of the US or China is just fantastic, and making it happen is up to us as European entrepreneurs.

-Instead of focusing on the negative aspects of the European project, it is important to realise how it makes each individual country stronger, because it gives companies like Factris access to exceptional people, regulatory permissions, tax advantages, scale and great infrastructure.
+Instead of focusing on the negative aspects of the European project, it is important to realize how it makes each individual country stronger, because it gives companies like Factris access to exceptional people, regulatory permissions, tax advantages, scale, and great infrastructure.

 We invite you to follow Factris on our pan-European expansion as we take advantage of all Europe has to offer, blazing a trail in our industry.